wistcc/wistcc.github.io/_posts/2018-6-17-things-that-wont-work-using-vue.md

 vm.bestShow = 'Breaking Bad'
 ```

-but then `bestShow` won't be reactive because Vue adds the reactive functionality at the initialization process.
-That means that the property must be in the `data` object in order to be reactive.
+but then `bestShow` won't be reactive because Vue adds the reactive functionality at the moment of the initialization.
+Which means that the property must be in the `data` object in order to be reactive.

 We can use `Vue.set` again to accomplish this: